zealshah-05/Laundry-Management-System-IITGN/README.md

 This Laundry Management System is specifically designed for IIT Gandhinagar Campus.

 ## Tasks
-# G1: 1
+## 3.1 Responsibility of G1:
+## 1. The G1 takes two feedbacks from the stakeholders, one initial feedback (on or before 30th March 11:59 PM), and then makes relevant changes as suggested per the first feedback, then final feedback (on or before 10th April 11:59 PM) post changes.
+The write-up/documentation should have screenshots before the first feedback, after the first feedback, and after the second feedback.
-**For G1: 1,** We have taken feedbacks from stakeholders to improve this system.
+#### We have taken feedbacks from stakeholders to improve this system.
 All relevant changes recommended by the stakeholders are implemented in **G2: 2.**

 ### First Feedback
 **1.** Not all admin can see information of students and They can not delete the details of a student.
 For example, Laundry staff can not have this much of privilege of viewing and changing the student information but management can have.